Mastercard/open-banking-reference-application/README.md

 ## Overview

-The Open Banking reference app is a sample app to [Mastercard's Open Banking APIs](https://developer.mastercard.com/product/open-banking/) where users can explore examples of how Connect and other APIs can be implemented into their applications.
-The reference app will allow you to create test customers and also seek permission to access test account data from one or more of their test accounts.
-Please note that applications accessing the Open Banking APIs must be hosted within the United States.
+The Mastercard Open Banking US reference app is a sample app to [Mastercard's Open Banking US APIs](https://developer.mastercard.com/product/open-banking/) where users can explore examples of how Connect and other APIs can be implemented into their applications.
+The reference app allows you to create test customers and also seek permission to access test account data from one or more of their test accounts.
+Note that applications accessing the Mastercard Open Banking US APIs must be hosted within the United States.

 ### Compatibility